kmohammedsu/ph4/readme.md

 Average, Complete, Centroid, Single: Explored for comparison.
 Visualized using dendrograms, and analyzed clusters by political corruption and health spending distributions.

-# RESULTS & DISCUSSION
+# RESULTS
 ### SVD Explained Variance

 The SVD cumulative explained variance plot tells us about the proportion of data structure that we can explain by keeping just a small number of components.
 The shape of this plot matters: it tells us how quickly we can represent our data.

 ![download.png](attachment:f019fb37-2286-4163-97ff-9c45427a18d6.png)
+**This plot illustrates the cumulative variance explained by the top singular values of the data matrix**

 *Elbow Point:-*

-There's a noticeable "elbow" or inflection point around rank 6–8.
-Using ranks in the range of 6–10 is likely optimal for balancing performance and complexity.
+There's a noticeable "elbow" or inflection point around rank 6-8.
+Using ranks in the range of 6-10 is likely optimal for balancing performance and complexity.

 Already, at 6 components, we are explaining virtually 85% of the variance.At 10 components, we are more than 90%.

 This tells us that while we began with over 100 health and governance-related features, the core structure of the dataset is driven by fewer hidden  patterns.
-The shape of the curve — steep at first and leveling off — confirms that most variance can be compressed into a small number of key directions.
+The shape of the curve-steep at first and leveling off-confirms that most variance can be compressed into a small number of key directions.

 This decomposition is ideal for both dimensionality reduction and noise removal.
 The "elbow" in the curve around 6 components served as a practical cutoff for further analysis and reconstruction.
 This is consistent with intuition in the real world: most health and economic outcomes are likely to co-occur in worldwide trends.
 For example, low GDP and high corruption tend to coincide with high infectious disease rates.